dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 A careful observer might have also noticed the disparity between the .NET version, the .NET SDK and the .NET runtime.
 The official .NET version normally refers to the .NET runtime version, because that is essentially the final execution runtime which needs to be installed on a machine.
 The SDK can have a different version because the development tool chain can improve faster than the runtime itself and support new features and better development workflows whilst still targeting the same version of .NET.

 <div class="tip"><p><strong>Side note:</strong> Not every programming language requires an SDK and runtime.
 For example languages such as <a href="https://www.rust-lang.org" target="_blank">Rust</a> or <a href="https://golang.org" target="_blank">Go</a>, which directly compile into native machine code, don't require a runtime.
 These languages only have a <a href="https://golang.org/dl/" target="_blank">single download option</a> available which normally represents the SDK for building software.
-Coming from one of these languges can make .NET feel unusual, but in essence .NET is not any different from for example Java, which also has the JDK (Java Development Kit) for building software and the JRE (Java Runtime Environment) for running it.</p></div>
+Coming from one of these languges can make .NET feel unusual, but in essence .NET is not any different than for example Java, which also has the JDK (Java Development Kit) for building software and the JRE (Java Runtime Environment) for running it.</p></div>

 #### Summary of .NET components